-This gives them an advantage to put together a defense.
+This gives them the advantage of putting together a defense.
 You never want to let anyone know what your actions will be.
-This issue should be handled by an experience malpractice attorney to pursue your claim regarding the legal malpractice that occurred during your trial and/or claim process.
+An experienced legal malpractice attorney should handle this issue to pursue your claim regarding the legal malpractice that occurred during your trial and/or claim process.

-- Put a summary together about your legal claim or court case
+- Put a summary together of your legal claim or court case

-- Call and schedule a free telephone or in person consultation at a time and place convenient with you.
+- Call and schedule a free telephone or in-person consultation at a time and place convenient to you.

 Ohio Statute of Limitations on Legal Malpractice

-In the state of Ohio, you only have one year to file a claim against the attorney who caused legal malpractice from the time of your last communication, with your attorney and longer under certain circumstances.
+In Ohio, you only have one year to file a claim against the attorney who caused legal malpractice from the time of your last communication with your attorney and longer under certain circumstances.

-The attorneys at Slater and Zurz are confident, professional and have 40+ years of experience handling thousands of legal cases that involve many areas of law some of which involve legal malpractice.
-We want to help victims of legal malpractice get compensation they deserve.
+The attorneys at Slater and Zurz are confident and professional and have 30+ years of experience handling thousands of legal cases that involve many areas of law, some of which involve legal malpractice.
+We want to help victims of legal malpractice get the compensation they deserve.